tideflow-io/tideflow-docs/docs/services-agent.md

 When you create a new agent via the dashboard, Tideflow will assign it an authentication token.

-This means that you can have multiple agents, each one of them servig different purposes on different workflows.
+This means that you can have multiple agents, each one of them serving different purposes on different workflows.

 ### Previous step output